Onelinerhub/onelinerhub/python-pandas/how-to-get-unique-values.md

-# How to get unique values
+# How to get unique values from data frame

 ```python
 import pandas as pd